Jumpstart your creativity on Wednesday, January 11, 6:30-8:00 or 8:30pm.

 Framing/Mounting: Pieces must be mounted with wire spanning the width of the back for hanging.
 Visual artwork must be created or mounted on a sturdy surface, such as canvas, wood, or metal.
 Visual artists who choose to frame their work, may consider protecting it with a sheet of acrylic, plexiglass, or glass within the frame.

-Poetry submissions may be framed.
+Poetry submissions may be framed but are not required to be.

 Weight: The maximum weight of any piece must not exceed 25 pounds.